gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration.rst.txt

 =========== ===================================

 **2. Open Viewer Main Menu**

-Right-click to open & close the main menu that appears on the right side of the window.
+Right-click to open & close the ConnectMenu_ that appears on the right side of the window.
 The + and - at the top let you change the size of the menu.

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Viewer/02_Menue.png